 The Illinois Farm to School Network is an advocate for farm to school policy and legislation that support schools, farms and local communities.
 We partner with the National Farm to School Network to advocate for policy change and to share information with the public, including action alerts.

-Last fall, Congress was unable to pass a strong, updated version of the Child Nutrition Reauthorization Act, also known as the Healthy, Hunger Free Kids Act.
-It is still on the table and the Farm to School Act of 2015 is still a high priority item as Congress continues their debate about child nutrition programs.
+Last fall, 114th Congress was unable to pass a strong, updated version of the Child Nutrition Reauthorization Act, also known as the Healthy, Hunger Free Kids Act.
+Multiple bills including the Farm to School Act of 2017, Fruit and Vegetable Access for Children Act, American Food for American Schools Act of 2017, the Anti-lunch Shaming Act, and the School Lunch Affordability Act are still priority items as Congress continues their debate about child nutrition programs.

 From the National Farm to School Network: “Yesterday, members of Congress took the first step toward a major win for local economies, farm families and the health of our nation’s children.
 Senators Patrick Leahy (D-VT) and Thad Cochran (R-MS) and Representatives Jeff Fortenberry (R-NE) and Marcia Fudge (D-OH) introduced the bipartisan Farm to School Act of 2017.”